vboyev-MSFT/defender-docs/defender-endpoint/network-protection.md

 > [!NOTE]
 > Before starting troubleshooting, make sure to set the QUIC protocol to disabled in browsers that are used.
 QUIC protocol is not supported with Network Protection functionality.

+####Would be helpful for customer if we provide instructions to disable####
+Because Global Secure Access doesn't currently support UDP traffic, UDP traffic to port 443 can't be tunneled.
+You can disable the QUIC protocol so that Global Secure Access clients fall back to using HTTPS (TCP traffic on port 443).
+You must make this change if the servers that you're trying to access do support QUIC (for example, through Microsoft Exchange Online).
+To disable QUIC, you can take one of the following actions:

+Disable QUIC in Windows Firewall

+The most generic method to disable QUIC is to disable that feature in Windows Firewall.
+This method affects all applications, including browsers and rich client apps (such as Microsoft Office).
+In PowerShell, run the following New-NetFirewallRule cmdlet to add a new firewall rule that disables QUIC for all outbound traffic from the device:

+PowerShell

+Copy
+$ruleParams = @{
+    DisplayName = "Block QUIC"
+    Direction = "Outbound"
+    Action = "Block"
+    RemoteAddress = "0.0.0.0/0"
+    Protocol = "UDP"
+    RemotePort = 443
+}
+New-NetFirewallRule @ruleParams
+Disable QUIC in a web browser

+You can disable QUIC at the web browser level.
+However, this method of disabling QUIC means that QUIC continues to work on non-browser applications.
+To disable QUIC in Microsoft Edge or Google Chrome, open the browser, locate the Experimental QUIC protocol setting (#enable-quic flag), and then change the setting to Disabled.
+The following table shows which URI to enter in the browser's address bar so that you can access that setting.

+Browser	URI
+Microsoft Edge	edge://flags/#enable-quic
+Google Chrome	chrome://flags/#enable-quic

 ## Optimizing network protection performance